How to Get a Sales Tax Registration Number in Washington

-When a business makes a sale of a taxable product or service, the business charges the appropriate sales tax rate to the customer.
+When a business sells a taxable product or service, the business charges the appropriate sales tax rate to where the buyer purchases the goods.
 This tax is collected by the business who then sends it to the Washington Department of Revenue.

 How much sales tax is charged in Washington?

-The sales tax rate that is charged varies depending on the address of the business if the purchase is made in the store.
+The sales tax rate that is charged varies depending on the business’s address if the purchase is made in the store.
 When shipping in-state, the sales tax is based on the address of the purchaser.

 In addition to the statewide tax, there are additional sales taxes that may be added by cities and municipalities.
 To find sales tax rates, see the sales tax lookup from the Washington Department of Revenue.

 When are Washington sales tax returns due?

-The Department of Revenue will determine a filing frequency based on the expected volume of sales, which will be monthly, quarterly or annually.
+The Department of Revenue will determine a filing frequency based on the expected sales volume, which will be monthly, quarterly, or annually.
 Generally, a business collecting over $400 in sales taxes each month will file monthly.